Jennifer Riria: Career

 In 1991, she joined Kenya Women Finance Trust (KWFT), a microfinance financial institution, founded in 1982.
 As at 1991, when Riria arrived KWFT was in bad shape, understaffed, and losing money.
 Riria worked as CEO, janitor, accountant, loan officer and receptionist.
 Her efforts began to bear fruit and the institution stabilized.
 In 2010, the institution was split into Kenya Women Microfinance Bank and Kenya Women Holding Limited.
 The holding company then re-branded to Echo Network Africa Limited, in February 2018.
 Riria is the incumbent CEO of the holding company.

 Other considerations

-Dr. Jennifer Riria was the winner of the Ernst & Young World Entrepreneur of the Year Award, or Kenya in 2014.
-She is also serves as chairwoman of Women's World Banking, a global microfinance network consisting of over 53 MFIs from 30 countries.
+Riria was the winner of the Ernst & Young World Entrepreneur of the Year Award, for Kenya in 2014.
+She is chairwoman of Women's World Banking, a global microfinance network consisting of over 53 MFIs from 30 countries.
 Riria is a supporter and promoter of the Educate the Net 235 Girls programme.
 The initiative supports needy girls in their education.

-She has served on the boards of Kenyan and international organizations, including at the Nairobi Stock Exchange, being the first female to serve in that capacity.
-She has also served on the boards of Jitegemee Trust Limited, a microfinance company, National Bank of Kenya, and Kenya Post Office Savings Bank.
+She has been on the boards of Kenyan and international organizations, including at the Nairobi Stock Exchange, being the first female in that capacity.
+She has also been on the boards of Jitegemee Trust Limited, a microfinance company, National Bank of Kenya, and Kenya Post Office Savings Bank.

-Jennifer Riria is the author of two books; an autobiography and A History of Higher Education in Kenya.
+Riria is the author of two books; an autobiography and A History of Higher Education in Kenya.
 Both books were launched in June 2014.